DNA Molecule

 • Ethnicity: Haplogroup R1b1 (Western European), probably English of Celtic ancestry

-• Probable common ancestor: John Cheek, Sr., of Old Rappahannock/Essex Co., VA
+• Possible common ancestor: John Cheek, Sr., of Old Rappahannock/Essex Co., VA

 • Comments: rare genetic quirk!

-Two other participants in our study (Participants #18 and #34) can trace their ancestry to a family named Cheek/Chick who lived in Somerset, England, in the 1500's.
+Two other participants in our study (Participants #18 and #34) are descendants of a family named Cheek/Chick who lived in Somerset, England, in the 1500's.
 Participant #18's family migrated to Australia.
 Participant #34's family came to the United States from England in the mid-19th century.
-These participants may be related to Group 1, but more distantly (probably several hundred years).
-This supports the theory that the family of John Cheek of Virginia originally came from southern England, possibly Somerset.
+These participants appear to be related to Family Group 1, but more distantly (several hundred years at least).
+The DNA similarities, however, suggest that the family of John Cheek, Sr., "of Old Rapp." was from southern England, possibly Somerset.

-Most members of Group 1, including the two Somerset participants, have an interesting genetic quirk: the value of the marker called "DYS# 464d" is "20."
+Rare genetic quirk!
+Most members of Family Group 1, including the two Somerset participants, have an interesting genetic quirk: the value of the marker called "DYS# 464d" is "20."
 This result is extremely unusual.
 In fact, scientists had never previously reported a value of 20 on DYS# 464d.
-It was always 19 or less.
+It is always 19 or less.
 The FTDNA lab had to run most participants' tests several times to make sure that the unexpected value was not an error.
-After many delays and great angst (some of our early participants waited 4 or 5 months to get their results), the FTDNA scientists finally concluded that our quirk really does exist.
-It's turned out to be very useful for our study.
+After many delays and re-tests (some of our early participants waited five months for their results), the FTDNA scientists concluded that our "quirk" really does exist, and it's turned out to be very useful for our study.
+A few members of Group 1 have a "19" instead of a "20" on #464d, which is still pretty unusual, as it is found in less than 2% of the population.
+Some members also have extra markers (duplications) in the 464 series.
+The 464 series of markers are fast-mutating and small variations of this nature are not uncommon even among close relatives.

 Highlights: